MirrorNetworking/Mirror/docs/Classes/SyncHashSet.md

     SyncSetBuffs buffs = new SyncSetBuffs();

-    // this will add the delegates on both server and client.
+    // this will add the delegate on the client.
-    // Use OnStartClient instead if you just want the client to act upon updates public override void OnStartClient()
+    // Use OnStartServer instead if you want it on the server public override void OnStartClient()
     {
         buffs.Callback += OnBuffsChanged;